 Considerations in Purchasing, Framing, and Shipping Pastels

 Within every collection on this website you will find information about painting size and price, as well s some background on the subject.
-To view collections, go to a collection page (which may be reached from the menu above or by clicking on a painting on the home page); you can view more information by clicking on it, and go to the shop by clicking the link below the painting.
-Within the shop you will see some additional details and be able to purchase a painting by adding it to your cart and checking out using PayPal or a credit card (you may, of course, contact me directly at email@example.com to purchase instead).
+To view collections, go to a collection page (which may be reached from the menu above or by clicking on a painting on the home page); you can view more information by clicking on any image.
+There is a button to contact me at the bottom of each page with questions, comments, or to purchase.

 Pastel is a permanent medium, and a pastel painting will look good as new for centuries, but they must be handled properly.
 Framing and shipping them present particular difficulties because pastel is a dry medium of essentially pure pigment that sits on the surface of the support (paper or board, for example).
 It can easily be smudged (including by a professional framer), and jostling during shipping can knock pastel particles out of place.